-The semi-arid region of Tana River County, Kenya (about six hours east of Nairobi) is one of those areas where cause and consequence were in lockstep.
+The semi-arid region of Tana River County, Kenya (about six hours drive east of Nairobi) is one of those areas where cause and consequence were in lockstep.
 Historically, the region has relied on small farming and pastoral livestock to get by on just enough income and food.
 But climate change has made “getting by” a much harder task over time.

 “There isn’t enough,” Halima Diramu Jilu, who has witnessed this shift firsthand, told us at the beginning of 2020.
 “It’s a big worry, brought on to a large extent by a lack of water.”
-The issue was clear: With a lack of water, animals had less pasture to graze, and families struggled to cultivate crops at any meaningful scale.
+The issue was clear: With a lack of rainfall animals had less pasture to graze, and families struggled to cultivate crops at any meaningful scale.

 The effects rippled out from there: Health clinics in the area began reporting an alarming rise in the levels of malnutrition among young children.

 Concern has worked in Kenya since 2002 and in that time, we’ve built relationships and trust in the communities we serve.
 Faced with this mounting threat, we sat down with community leaders and local government officials to come up with potential solutions.